technosmarter/modern-blog-cms-in-php-and-mysql/README.md

 # How to install modern blog system in PHP
 We have created a simple installer with this blog system in PHP.
 You can easily install blog system on local server or live server .
-1. First , get  href="https://technosmarter.com/item/modern-blog-cms-in-php-with-mysql-database">Modern blog CMS in PHP with MYSQL database | PHP blog scripts</a> zip file.
+1. First , get  <a target="_blank" href="https://technosmarter.com/item/modern-blog-cms-in-php-with-mysql-database">Modern blog CMS in PHP with MYSQL database | PHP blog scripts</a> zip file.
 2.You can watch complete demo from there .
 3. Extrat zip file and upload on your server .
 4. create a database and open blog URL in your browser.